Our Therapists

 Fiona Hutchings (she/her) – Person Centred Counsellor

-Appointments on Mondays, Tuesdays and Fridays
+Appointments on Mondays and Fridays

 Fiona is a qualified person-centred therapist and she is committed to maintaining a safe and ethical practice, working alongside clients in an collaborative and creative way to help them explore their difficulties in a way that feels right for them.
 Fiona completed her training working with students at the University of Sheffield Counselling Service and also has previous experience as a social care worker supporting vulnerable young adults in the community.